microsoft/fast/sites/website/src/docs/design-systems/high-contrast.md

 ## Quick demo

-Here is a simple example adding high contrast to style an accent button.
-It has selectors for rest, active, hover, focus and disabled.
+Here is a simple example of adding high contrast to style an accent button.
+It has selectors for rest, active, hover, focus, and disabled.

 ![Accent button](https://static.fast.design/assets/accent.png)